-In this post I’ll share with you how to build up to a chaturanga yoga pose and which videos I’ve found helpful.
+In this post I’ll share with you how to build strength for a chaturanga yoga pose and which videos I’ve found helpful.
 Strength doesn’t only come from exercise though, it also comes from nutrition, so make sure you’re eating a healthy, balanced diet and getting enough daily protein to boost muscle growth.

 So you’ve taken up yoga and you love it!
 But every time there’s a vinyasa you have to go through a Chaturanga yoga pose and it feels as though it’s completely impossible.
 You can’t imagine ever being able to do it!